pranabekka/pranabekka.github.io/content/drafts/nay-aint-yaml.md

 tags, url imports and verbose documentation.

-These features add a lot of complexity and ambiguity that give the user tools to cause catastrophes without really helping them write their content.
+These features add a lot of complexity and ambiguity that give users tools to cause catastrophes without really helping them write their content.

-Such advanced features should use less ambiguous syntax, such as what is provided in languages like
+Such advanced features should use less ambiguous syntax and a more principled approach, such as what is provided in languages like
 CUE, KCL, Dhall, and Nickel.

-Perhaps NAY could include some of these without the ambiguity that afflicts YAML, but I'd be very careful about it.
+Perhaps NAY could include some of these without the ambiguity that afflicts YAML, but I think that's better as an additional layer.

-The biggest issue is that the only user guide is a long and complicated specification.
+The biggest issue with YAML
+is that the only user guide on the site is a long and complicated specification.

 ## KDL solutions

-KDL solves a lot of YAML's ambiguities, although it's a bit more like XML than YAML or JSON.
+KDL solves a lot of YAML's ambiguities, although it's a bit more like XML than YAML or JSON, and it requires a bit more typing, though less than XML and JSON.

 ### Clearer types